Therapy for Relationship Issues in NYC

 We All Have Relationship Issues

 While advice from friends or quick fixes in books can help in the short term, they rarely uncover the deeper patterns that keep problems in place.
-Sometimes the real challenge isn’t just what is happening between you and another person, but how each of you is interpreting it.
+Sometimes the real challenge is not only what is happening between you and another person, but how each of you is perceiving and interpreting it.

 How Perceptions Shape Relationships